 The Knox Trophy, awarded to the USMA

-The Knox Trophy is an award that was established on October 8, 1910 and given annually by the Sons of the Revolution in the State of New York to the United States Military Academy cadet with the highest rating for military efficiency.
-Named in honor of the Revolutionary War General Henry Knox, first US Secretary of War.
-The original trophy, made by Tiffany & Company was originally kept on display in the office of the West Point Commandant and is the oldest continuously presented award at the US Military Academy.
+The Knox Trophy is an award that was established on October 8, 1910, and given annually by the Sons of the Revolution in the State of New York to the United States Military Academy cadet with the highest rating for military efficiency.
+Named in honor of the Revolutionary War General Henry Knox, the first US Secretary of War.
+The original trophy, made by Tiffany & Company, was initially kept on display in the office of the West Point Commandant and is the oldest continuously presented award at the US Military Academy.

 2020 marked the 110th anniversary of the presentation of the Knox Trophy.
-According to the Sons of the Revolution in New York (SRNY), the trophy was designed by Tiffany & Company and stands 16″ tall and has a diameter of 9″ and was created when Edmund Wetmore was the President of SRNY.
+According to the Sons of the Revolution in New York (SRNY), the trophy was designed by Tiffany & Company and stands 16″ tall and has a diameter of 9″.
+It was created when Edmund Wetmore was the President of SRNY.

 On Saturday, October 8, 1910, to celebrate the anniversary of the Continental Army’s October 1777 victorious Saratoga Campaign that convinced the French to join the war, the Sons of the Revolution (NY) First Vice President Mr. Robert Olyphant, on behalf of the Society visited with a contingency and addressed the Cadets at West Point and presented them the large silver cup, the Knox Trophy.
-Lieutenant Colonel W. S. Sibley, USA , Commandant of Cadets received the cup on behalf of the United States Military Academy.
-Edmund Wetmore, President of the Sons of the Revolution in New York was unable to attend due to illness.
+Lieutenant Colonel W. S. Sibley, USA, Commandant of Cadets, received the cup on behalf of the United States Military Academy.
+Edmund Wetmore, President of the Sons of the Revolution in New York, could not attend due to illness.

 Lieutenant Colonel Frederick William Sibley – Commandant of Cadets at West Point, February 1, 1908-February 1, 1911